ALLRIOT

 All rise.

 Ladies and gentlemen of the jury, today we gather to scrutinise the life and actions of Ernesto “Che” Guevara, a highly controversial figure whose legacy continues to divide public opinion.
-This trial aims to examine whether Guevara is guilty of being a dictator or if he was falsely accused, shedding light on the complexities surrounding his role in history.
+This trial aims to examine whether Che Guevara is guilty of being a dictator or if he was falsely accused, shedding light on the complexities surrounding his role in history.

 The Defendant